 By default, you receive a single ZIP file - a highly compressed archive containing other file types, which can be decompressed using free software such as, 7-Zip or WinZip.
 Inside the archive are your final logo design files (may differ by project type) and a signed Copyright Transfer statement.

 To make their usage easier to understand, I rated these file types for Web and Print usage - on a rough scale of 1 - 10, 10 being the best.

 Occasionally I get a request for AI (Illustrator), TIFF, PSD (Photoshop) and SVG (scalable vector graphics).
 AI and PSD are my layered and notated artwork files, which I rarely share.
 No one ever asked me for a TIFF version of their logo, likely because this really large file type is typically used in photographic projects, such as headshots and print layouts (magazine, poster, banner, etc.).
 For a nominal fee, I will make a SVG file available for any logo design project - only people who know how to utilize the SVG file type make this request.

-Beware of the graphic artist/design studio offering "unlimited revisions" - this kind of advertising looks good, but it's just disingenuous and will likely lead to 'unlimited' frustration.
+Beware of the graphic artist/design studio offering "unlimited revisions" - obviously this kind of advertising is eye-catching, but it's just disingenuous and will likely lead to 'unlimited' frustration.
 A skilled graphic artist should understand a client's needs after only a few revisions, then it's just a matter of fine tuning minor details.

 Understanding the difference between concepts and revisions - concept is a unique design, and revision is a minor change to a concept.
-Concepts fall under just not liking the overall look of the design, while revisions are minor changes, such as a different font style or color.
+Concepts fall under just not liking the overall look of the design, while revisions are minor changes, such as "I love the design, but I don't like the (font style or color)."